BLOG RECAP: All the news from a big Wednesday

-The action kicks off on Thursday night when Brisbane hosts Richmond in an elimination final at the Gabba.
+The semi-final action kicks off on Friday night when reigning premier Melbourne hosts Brisbane at the MCG.

-On Friday night, a high-flying Sydney travels to the MCG for a monster qualifying final clash against reigning premier Melbourne.

 >>Scroll down for the live blog and watch Footy Feed in the player below